nevakrien/tasker/README.md

+# deprcated
+this project cant realistically be small enough and easy enough to build to justify its existance... if I would be realistic about this I would use Rust or Go simply because cross platform package managers and compilers are very importnat for this to work.

 # tasker (work in progress)
 basic task runner and build system, made in C with the goal of being cross platform and not sucking.